Register for the 8th Annual North American Bhopal Conference!

 How do I get there?

-The Conference will be held in the San Francisco Bay Area, at Stanford University (view map).
-Participants are strongly encouraged to arrive on Friday (14th) as there will be (optional but really cool) activities planned, and because the conference will start early on the morning of the 15th.
+The Conference will be held at the Massachusettes Institute of Technology in Cambridge, MA.
+Participants are strongly encouraged to arrive on Friday (5th) as there will be (optional) activities planned, and because the conference will start early on the morning of the 6th.

 Please note that most meals, and all accommodation at the conference will be provided!
-NEW: If you have family or friends in the San Francisco Bay Area that could provide housing, please sign up to be a host!
-We're proud to say we bring the kindess, more responsible house guests you'll ever meet.
+If you have family or friends in the Boston area that could provide housing, please email email@example.com!

 What’s the Conference Schedule?

 The full schedule will be given to attendees.
-New!
-Last year's conference program is available to download at the bottom of this post.
 But, to give you a sneak peak, here is a list of the workshops being planned:

 - Talking to activists on the ground in Bhopal